CFI-Electronics-Club/TinkerCAD_Arduino/README.md

 Welcome to IITM and Electronics club, and we hope you all had a great session and liked it.

 Here are few key resources that we have jot down to help you with the TinkerCAD if at all you missed something during the session.
+Are you wondering how the circuit that was displayed as GIF in the poster for the session worked, here is the code for that check it out [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/%22Hello%20Freshies%22%20Circuit.md)

 ### Logging in to TinkerCAD
 1. Go to [TinkerCAD's website](https://www.tinkercad.com/)